aosabook/500lines/same-origin-policy/doc/chapter.md

 ```
 abstract sig Resource {}
 ```
 The keyword “sig” identifies this as an Alloy signature declaration.
-This introduces a set of resource objects; think of these, just like the objects of a class with no instance variables as blobs that have identity but no contents.
+This introduces a set of resource objects; think of these, just like the objects of a class with no instance variables, as blobs that have identity but no contents.
 The keyword “abstract” means that when we later declare particular subsets of resources every resource will belong to one of those subsets (just as every member of an abstract class must be a member of one of its subclasses).

 Likewise, we introduce a set of endpoints:
 ```